sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 subscriptions
 : description
-  : An array of client subscriptions, a list of roles/responsibilities that the machine has (e.g. webserver).
+  : An array of client subscriptions, a list of roles and/or responsibilities
+    assigned to the system (e.g. webserver).
 These subscriptions determine which monitoring checks are executed by the client, as check requests are sent to subscriptions.
 The `subscriptions` array items must be strings.
 : required
   : true
 : type